SageSELab/Magneto/README.md

 ## Automated Oracles

-MAGNETO automatically analyzes if an app contains failure of specific type.
-This repo also contains the source code to the automated part, example resources to try MAGNETO.
+MAGNETO detects if an app contains failure using automated oracles.
+This repo also contains the source code to the automated part, and additional resources to run MAGNETO.

 ## MAGNETO Approach Overview: